Getting Started

 - Yarn

-npx durcno generate
+npm exec durcno generate

-pnpm dlx durcno generate
+pnpm exec durcno generate

-bun x durcno generate
+bunx durcno generate

-yarn dlx durcno generate
+yarn durcno generate

 This creates a migration folder with: